tayavalieva/weather/README.md

 ## Table of Contents

-Setup the Application
+- Setup the Application
-Run the Application
+- Run the Application
-Run Tests
+- Run Tests
-Technology used
+- Technologies used
-Data sources
+- Data sources
-Features
+- Features
-Testing
+- Testing
-Further plans
+- Further plans

 ### Setup the Application